If you have a WorkPro account, you will have received a confirmation email from no-reply@workpro.com.au containing your username.

 A copy of our Privacy Policy can be found here: https://www.workpro.com.au/privacy-policy

-A Police Check report contains:
+A NCCHC report contains:

-An Australian Criminal Intelligence Commission (ACIC) accredited organisation is an organisation that ACIC have assessed and approved to administer the police checking service on behalf of individuals and customers.
-ACIC accredited organisations are entrusted with direct access to the National Police Checking Service Support System (NSS) to submit applications and retrieve police check results for consenting applicants.
+An Australian Criminal Intelligence Commission (ACIC) accredited organisation is an organisation that ACIC have assessed and approved to administer the Police Checking Service on behalf of individuals and customers.
+ACIC accredited organisations are entrusted with direct access to the National Police Checking Service Support System (NSS) to submit applications and retrieve Nationally Coordinated Criminal History Check (NCCHC) results for consenting applicants.

 Accredited organisations include Australian federal, state and local government agencies, private sector businesses, not-for-profit organisations and screening units for working with children or vulnerable people.

-The Australian Criminal Intelligence Commission (ACIC) has accredited a number of organisations to assist individual’s and companies to apply for and submit a Nationally Coordinated Criminal History Check.
-These organisations are entrusted with direct access to the National Police Checking Service and play a vital role to help safeguard the Australian community.
+The Australian Criminal Intelligence Commission (ACIC) has accredited a number of organisations to assist individuals and companies to apply for and submit a Nationally Coordinated Criminal History Check.
+These organisations are entrusted with direct access to the Police Checking Service and play a vital role to help safeguard the Australian community.

 The accreditation process means demonstrating adherence to strict guidelines that are stipulated by ACIC that must be followed by every accredited company.